zacklow28/tp/docs/UserGuide.md

 1. You can only redo if you executed an undo command.

 2. Support multiple redo commands until it reaches the final state.

+3. Executing a new command after an undo will purge the redo history.
 </box>